I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

-Old Red was initially christened the Ashbel Smith Building named after Dr. Ashbel Smith.
+Old Red was initially named the Ashbel Smith Building after Dr. Ashbel Smith.
 Dr. Ashbel Smith was one of the people instrumental in getting the medical school building established on Galveston Island.

-The colors of the red Texas granite and sandstone along with the red pressed brick used in construction of this building gives it this pink to reddish overall appearance, thus the affectionate chromatic hued nickname.
+The colors of the red Texas granite and sandstone along with the red pressed brick used in the construction of this building give it this pink to reddish overall appearance, thus the affectionate chromatic hued nickname.

-The Ashbel Smith Building has the distinction of not only being picturesque but has earned a Texas Historical Commission marker and is also on the National Register of Historical Places.
+The Ashbel Smith Building has the distinction of not only being picturesque but has earned a Texas Historical Commission marker and is also on the National Register of Historic Places.

 Up until the year 1922, the Ashbel Smith Building was the only classroom plus lab space for the medical students who came to Galveston to study and attain their degrees.
 Starting from just one building in 1891 with an initial class of 23 students, this UTMB Galveston campus has grown to encompass 84 acres of land and now has over 70 buildings and around 2,500 students.

 These students study everything from becoming different types of therapists to nurses, physician assistants, doctors, researchers and more.
 Just about anything related to the health field can be studied and learned at this medical school.
 With seven hospitals and multiple clinics plus a focus on serving the medically underserved people in the community, this offers students a chance to become fully involved in this learning environment without having to go elsewhere to gain experience.

 Galveston offers one of only three level one trauma centers in the Houston metropolitan area.
 If someone has a serious life threatening emergency this is one of the places where one would wish to be treated if at all possible.